swu0430/swu0430/README.md

 ### That's all for now! :v:
 Before you go, perhaps you'll enjoy a custom word/picture version of [Codenames](https://detective-dingo.web.app/#/).
 This was my first web app project and a fun quarantine project for friends based on one of my favorite board games.

-Anwyays, thanks for stopping by!
+Anyways, thanks for stopping by!
 But mainly, stay classy.